 Provenance and Restitution have become two of the most urgent and frequently cited terms in the global art market, in museology, and in cultural politics more generally.
-The two terms are, in some ways, interconnected since claims for the restitution of cultural objects invariably require some form of provenance research in order to confirm the ownership history and, thus, the legal status of the objects in question.
+The two terms are in some ways interconnected since claims for the restitution of cultural objects — whether from former imperial nations, from museums, from private collectors, or from other art market participants — invariably require some form of provenance research in order to confirm the ownership history and thus the legal status of the objects in question.

-Geopolitical conflicts in the Middle East have also brough unprecedented quantities of illicit antiquities onto the global market in recent decades, many of which are now subject to more rigorous legal and ethical scrutiny than ever before.
-Similarly, the continued looting of objects from ancient sites in South East Asia has reinforced the importance of a clear understanding of the concepts of provenance and restitution.
+Geopolitical conflicts in the Middle East have also brought unprecedented quantities of illicit antiquities on to the global art market in recent decades, many of which are now subject to more rigorous legal and ethical scrutiny than ever before.
+Similarly, the continued looting of objects from ancient sites in South East Asia has reinforced the importance of a clear understanding of the concepts of Provenance and Restitution.

 Dr Thomas Flynn

 Dr Tom Flynn is a graduate of the University of Sussex and the Royal College of Art, completing his doctorate at the University of Sussex in 1998.
 From 1998-2000 Tom was Henry Moore Foundation Post-Doctoral Research Fellow at the University of Sussex, organising an international exhibition on Rodin’s connections with the United Kingdom.

 A former journalist at The Art Newspaper, his writing has appeared in numerous international art market publications.
 He has held board positions with art price data company Invaluable and the contemporary print retailer Eyestorm.
 He has published widely on the global art market, contemporary sculpture, museology, and art and design history and is an accredited lecturer with The Arts Society.